glynawe/awe/README.md

 Awe is a new compiler for the ALGOL W language.
 It is a complete implementation of the language described in the [ALGOL W Language Description, June 1972](algolw.pdf).
 Awe should be able to compile code intended for the OS/360 ALGOL W compilers with little or no modification.
 For details read the [Awe manual](awe.md), [awe](awe.1.md)(1) and [awe.mk](awe.mk.7.md)(7).

-The main requirements for compiling Awe are a Unix-like environment, GCC, Python3, OCaml and Boehm GC.
+The main requirements for compiling Awe are Linux, GCC, Python3, OCaml and Boehm GC.
 For details read [INSTALL](INSTALL.md) and awe(1).

+Unfortunately, Awe only works in Linux for now.
+Awe uses GCC nested functions, which are forbidden by Windows and Mac/OS.
+[The issuse is described here.](https://thephd.dev/lambdas-nested-functions-block-expressions-oh-my)

 ## Thank You